 State Bar of Texas

-United States District Court: Southern District of Texas
+United States District Courts: Eastern and Southern Districts of Texas

 Education